Election Inspector

 Do you think our voting system is antiquated?

-Asked by luckysevens over 11 years ago
+Asked by luckysevens about 12 years ago

 I don't think it is antiquated.
 Some of us were discussing whether or not we will ever be able to vote by smart phone, but who knows.
 With the advances in technology I think there would be more risk of voter fraud (hackers etc).